Particle Swarm Optimization based on Novelty Search: Novelty Search based PSO

-First, we decide how many particle will be deployed initially on the application search area.
+Let\textquotesingle s explain our approach step by step: First, we decide how many particle will be deployed initially on the application search area.
 Suppose, we deployed 5 particles on the application search region e.g. $P_1,P_2,P_3,P_4,P_5$.
 We call them \textit{\textbf{Leader Particles}}.
 These five \textit{Leader particles} will initiate PSO search once they find novel area for searching.
 Movement of \textit{Leader particles} solely based on novelty search.

-After randomly distributed over search area, each Leader particle $P_i$ will check novelty of their \textit{search region} with other particle’s \textit{search region}.
-By \textit{search region}, we mean to say that a circular area whose center is the Leader particle’s position and radius r is pre-determined by the application.
+After randomly distributed over search area, each Leader particle $P_i$ will check novelty of their \textit{search region} with other particle\textquotesingle s \textit{search region}.
+By \textit{search region}, we mean to say that a circular area whose center is the Leader particle\textquotesingle s position and radius r is pre-determined by the application.
 The concept of $P_i$'s \textit{search region} is better explained with a diagram shown in figure-1.

 In Figure-2, We randomly distribute five Leader particles $P_1$ to $P_5$ in the two dimensional application search domain.
-Here, we need to remember that our experimental optimization test functions are not two dimensional and most of the times they are either 10,30,50 or more than that.
+Here, we need to mention that our experimental optimization test functions are not two dimensional and most of the times they are either 10,30,50 or more than that.
 That means it is not always circle(two dimensional) or sphere (three dimensional) rather it is \textit{N-sphere} or \textit{Hypersphere} in N+1-Dimensional Euclidean space.